-United Arab Emirates Economic GrowthGrowth should ramp up this year, supported by a large fiscal stimulus focused on infrastructure investment for Expo 2020, as well as by a swathe of business-friendly reforms to attract foreign investment.
+United Arab Emirates Economic GrowthThe economy should gain impetus this year, pillared by a sizeable fiscal stimulus aimed at infrastructure investment for Expo 2020, as well as business-friendly reforms which should attract foreign investment.
 Nevertheless, the evolution of OPEC+ output decisions will be key to the outlook, while lower global growth and a fragile real estate sector pose additional risks.
-FocusEconomics panelists expect GDP to increase 2.6% in 2019, which is unchanged from last month’s forecast, and 3.1% in 2020.
+FocusEconomics panelists expect GDP to increase 2.5% in 2019, which is down 0.1 percentage points from last month’s forecast, and 3.0% in 2020.

 United Arab Emirates Economy Data

 5 years of United Arab Emirates economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 United Arab Emirates Facts